matmir/kBudget/README.md

 	login: admin
 	password: password
-	and change admin password to your own.
+	change admin password and e-mail to your own.